 The view is just crazy because you not only catch the amazing Pacific Ocean but the gorgeous scenery of Torrey Pines.
 The formation is just mind blowing.

 Razor Point Trail connects to the Beach Trail.
 You can also head back uphill to Broken Hill Trail.
-It really is something and you just become grateful for the gorgeous scenery here.
+It really is something to see and the rock is mind blowing

 Where to find the Map of these Trails